 In the area of establishing student clubs across the school to create learning and engagement opportunities for our students we have successfully established a large diverse number of extracurricular clubs that have operated successfully.
-Cammeraygal High School established a numbers of clubs that provided invaluable learning opportunities for engagement and the development of a range of skills for the students involved.
+Cammeraygal High School established a number of clubs that provided invaluable learning opportunities for engagement and the development of a range of skills for the students involved.

 The impact that these extracurricular clubs has had on student learning can be measured by the numbers of students involved in these clubs and the diversity of the clubs offered in 2015 and in the course of the school's development.
 The impact of these clubs will also be evaluated by conducting focus groups with the students involved to determine the impact on their individual and collective wellbeing and learning at high school.
 The numbers of students involved in extracurricular clubs in 2015 was 65 students out of 98.
 All of these students were involved in at least one extracurricular club in 2015.
 The school has recorded 163 examples of student participation in these groups overall in 2015.
-This has exceeded our school plan goal of 40% participation in extracurricular groups between 2015-2107.In light of this we have revised this goal to be 50% participation in extracurricular groups.
+This has exceeded our school plan goal of 40% participation in extracurricular groups between 2015-2107.
+In light of this we have revised this goal to be 50% participation in extracurricular groups.

-Progress towards achie Resources (annual) Improvement measure (to be achieved over 3 years) Progress achieved this year <\$> NAPLAN - student gain from Year 7 to Year 9 is equal or greater than gain from schools at the same starting point in reading, writing and numeracy by end 2017.
+Progress towards achieving Progress towards achieving improvement measures Improvement measure (to be achieved over 3 years) Progress achieved this year Funds Expended NAPLAN - student gain from Year 7 to Year 9 is equal or greater than gain from schools at the same starting point in reading, writing and numeracy by end 2017.
 Progressive Achievement Tests revealed overall improvement in numeracy with an additional 10% of students moving up from the national mean into the 6th and 7th stanines.
-Furthermore, there were 50% fewer students in the lowest two stanines than at the beginning of the year. \$ Andrew Martin - \$1000, + \$1000 in cover 40% participation in student groups and extra-curricular Increased number of groups as shown in the weekly schedule - reflects student interest.
+Furthermore, there were 50% fewer students in the lowest two stanines than at the beginning of the year. \$660- PAT software teacher relief for administration 40% participation in student groups and extra-curricular Increased number of groups as shown in the weekly schedule - reflects student interest.
 The numbers of students involved in extracurricular clubs in 2015 was 65 students out of 98.
 All of these students were involved in at least one extracurricular club in 2015.
-The school has recorded 163 examples of student participation in these groups overall in 2015. \$ 2,500 in resources and relief to cover starting new clubs
+The school has recorded 163 examples of student participation in these groups overall in 2015. \$6,604.09 resources and consultancy fees to cover starting new clubs